 The distribution of plastic in the oceans can only be mapped if the main sources of plastic pollution are known.
 By pinpointing these sources, The Ocean Cleanup can target the best possible locations in the ocean for the deployment of its cleanup systems.
 Additionally, knowledge about the sources of plastic pollution can aid prevention efforts.

 Of the 40,760 ocean-bound rivers studied, just 20 are responsible for two-thirds of the global plastic input.
 In total, between 1.15 and 2.41 million metric tons of plastic are deposited into the oceans by rivers.
-The model also shows that plastic input from rivers is highly correlated with drainage of debris from the river banks and creeks leading into main waterways, and that this river-to-ocean input therefore varies per season.
-Worldwide, three quarters of the plastic released annually enters the oceans between May and October.
+The model also shows that plastic input from rivers is highly correlated with drainage of debris from the river banks and creeks leading into main waterways and that this river-to-ocean input, therefore, varies per season.
+Worldwide, three-quarters of the plastic released annually enter the oceans between May and October.

 Boyan Slat, Founder and CEO of The Ocean Cleanup stated: “We’re pleased to see how many initiatives have been taken in the past few years to raise awareness of the ocean pollution problem.
 However, for our work in the deep ocean to succeed in the long run, it’s crucial that governments and other organizations speed up their efforts to mitigate the sources of the problem we aim to resolve.
 The results of this latest study can assist with those efforts.”

 T: +31(0)20 575 40 10